Lloyd Robertson: CTV

 On September 1, 2011, after 41 years as a national news anchor at both the CBC and CTV, Robertson anchored CTV News for the last time.
 The newscast concluded with him reminiscing about the stories he covered, such as natural disasters and royal weddings, while calling his news anchor run a rare privilege to have "a front row seat to history."
 He also thanked his audience watching and supporting him over the years.

 In 2020, he narrated a portion of the 8th Canadian Screen Awards.

 Personal life

 Robertson married his high school sweetheart, Nancy Barrett, in July 1956.
 They have four daughters (Lisa, Nanci, Susan, and Lynda) and seven grandchildren.

-On March 29, 2018, Robertson was involved in a multi-vehicle traffic accident on the Don Valley Parkway.
+On March 29, 2018, Robertson was involved in a multi-vehicle collision on the Don Valley Parkway.
 He was uninjured.

 TV longevity records

 Robertson outlasted Kirck, the late Walter Cronkite, Dan Rather, Bob Schieffer, Tom Brokaw, and the late Peter Jennings to become the longest-serving network news anchor in television history; he is also one of the longest-serving news anchors on English-language North American television (network or local) along with KTRK-TV (Houston)'s Dave Ward, WNBC (New York)'s Chuck Scarborough, WPVI (Philadelphia)'s Jim Gardner, and KING-TV (Seattle)'s Jean Enersen.

 Robertson, who was 77 years old at the time of his retirement from the CTV News team, also holds the record of being the oldest TV news anchor in network television and the oldest news anchor in Canada.